Share

 With that in mind, do we really still need to worry about a few kilobytes here or there with images?
 Let’s look at three critical reasons why the answer is an emphatic yes.

-1. Page Load Times Matter to Users
+Page Load Times Matter to Users

 Recent research from the HTTP Archive suggests that images, along with Javascript bloat, are the main culprits in average page sizes now weighing in at a hefty 1.25MB.
 So what, you might ask?
 Well, 73% of mobile internet users report recently coming across a website that they found too slow to load.
+It gets worse.
+In the same report, fully half of web users say they expect a website to load within two seconds.
+Meanwhile, the average page on a mobile device loads in seven seconds.

 The conclusion is simple: First impressions count.
-Clog up your site with unnecessarily large images and you risk antagonizing your visitors straight out of the gate.
+Clog up your site with unnecessarily large images, and you risk antagonizing your visitors straight out of the gate.

-2. Image Bloat Puts Search Engine Rankings at Risk
+Image Bloat Puts Search Engine Rankings at Risk

-3. Slow Pages Equal Lost Revenue
+Slow Pages Equal Lost Revenue

-Combine user dissatisfaction with plummeting organic rankings and you have a recipe for financial ruin.
-According to a recent Strangeloop report, a one second delay in page load time translates into a 7% loss in conversions for most sites.
+If you combine user dissatisfaction with plummeting organic rankings, you have a recipe for financial ruin.
+According to a Cloudflare report, a one-second delay in page load time translates into a 7% loss in conversions for most sites.
 Can you really afford to leave up to 10% or more of revenue on the table?
+The need for optimization is clear.
+But before we dive into the nitty-gritty, let’s take a quick refresher on images for the web.

 What Do I Need to Know About Images for the Web?